Skip to main content

 } from 'agentxchain/runner-interface';

 This is a real package export, not a path hack.
-Do not import governed-state.js, turn-paths.js, or other internal helpers directly.
+Do not import governed-state.js, turn-paths.js, or adapter implementation files directly.
 That shortcut buys you nothing except future drift.

 Step 2: Load context and state